-This formal room is decorated with earth-toned wallpaper and a
+This more formal room used primarily for entertaining and special family events is decorated with earth-toned wallpaper and a

 green patterned carpet that contrasts with the burgundy-themed Study across the hall.
 Arched niches were built by Mr. Alcott to display busts of

-his favorite philosophers, Socrates and Plato, but during and after the Civil War, Rogers groupings were often displayed instead.
+his favorite philosophers, Socrates and Plato, but during the 1860s, statuettes by John Rogers, depicting important themes and events of the Civil War, were often displayed instead.
 Family portraits of Mr. and Mrs. Alcott and

 Previous: Dining Room | Next: Louisa's Room